16 Ways to Achieve Healthy Poop!

 12. Exercise: Increasing physical activity has provided significant health benefits both physically and emotionally.
 Inducing a cardiorespiratory fitness response increases oxygen consumption in the body.

 13. Proper Testing for SIBO or Candida: Unhealthy stools are a red flag sign of microbial dysbiosis.
 This is often due to small intestinal bacterial overgrowth or Candida.
 Read up on these health problems and get the proper testing, diagnosis and treatment to heal your gut.
-For more on SIBO read this article and for more on Candida read this article.
+For more info on gut dysbiosis read this article.

 14. Carminitive Herbs: Carminatives are herbs that stimulate the digestive system to work better.
-These herbs contain a high content of volatile oils that are effective at expelling gas and easing griping pains from the stomach and intestines.
+These herbs contain a high content of volatile oils that are effective at expelling gas, reducing bloating and easing griping pains from the stomach and intestines.

 They also tone the mucous surfaces & increase peristaltic action within the esophagus, stomach.
 This peristaltic action propels food and wastes through the system.
 The major carminative herbs include coriander, cinnamon, ginger, juniper, anise, fennel, cloves, caraway, dill, peppermint, thyme and licorice.

 These carminatives are often combined with aloe.
 Aloe is a cathartic herb that increases intestinal transit time and is used to alleviate constipation.
 These herbs help to tone down the powerful gripping effect that aloe often promotes in the gut.
 This combination helps stimulate effective and comfortable stools for those with chronic constipation.